 The wind should be relatively tame for ideal surf fishing circumstances and should not exceed 19 mph per hour.
 Winds that are too strong can create a bow in your line and throw off your accuracy when casting your line.

-Related post: Does Wind Affect Surf Fishing?Opens in a new tab.
+Related post: Does Wind Affect Surf Fishing?

 Is It Better To Surf Fish Before Or After A Storm?

 Surf fishing before a storm is said to be quite effective.
-Since fish can sense the storm, they will be uncertain of when they will get food again and have heightened feeding activityOpens in a new tab. as a result.
+Since fish can sense the storm, they will be uncertain of when they will get food again and have heightened feeding activity as a result.

 The gathering clouds and condensation will add ideal conditions to these behavioral changes.